-This year, the people of Ohio have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.
+This year, the people of Ohio have a chance to guarantee their right to repair their equipment—appliances, smartphones, laptops, and game consoles.

 ** This form does not work for addresses outside of Ohio — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local Ohio representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **